Quansight-Labs/ndindex/docs/indexing-guide/slices.md

 Recall what we said [above](steps):

-> **The proper way to think about `step` is that the slice starts at `start` and successively adds `step` until it reaches an index that is at or past the `stop`, and then stops without including that index.**
+> **The proper way to think about the `step` is that the slice starts at `start` and successively adds `step` until it reaches an index that is at or past the `stop`, and then stops without including that index.**

-The key thing to remember with negative `step` is that this rule still applies.
-That is, the index starts at `start` then adds the `step` (which makes the index smaller), and stops when it is at or past the `stop`.
-Note the phrase "at or past."
-If the `step` is positive this means "greater than or equal to", but if the `step` is negative this means "less than or equal to."
+The key thing to remember with negative `step` values is that this rule still applies.
+That is, the index starts at the `start` then adds the `step` (which makes the index smaller), and stops when it is at or past the `stop`.
+Here "at or past" means "greater than or equal to" if the `step` is positive and "less than or equal to" if the `step` is negative.

 Think of a slice as starting at the `start` and sliding along the list, jumping along by `step`, and spitting out elements.
 Once you see that you are at or have gone past the `stop` in the direction you are going (left for negative `step` and right for positive `step`), you stop.

-Unlike all the above examples, with a negative `step`, generally the `start` will be an index *after* the `stop` (otherwise the slice will be [empty](empty-slice)).
+Unlike all the above examples, when the `step` is negative, generally the `start` will be an index *after* the `stop` (otherwise the slice will be [empty](empty-slice)).

-It's worth pointing out that unlike every other slice we have seen so far, a negative `step` reverses the order that the elements are returned relative to the original list.
-In fact, one of the most common uses of a negative `step` is `a[::-1]`, which reverses the list:
+One of the most obvious features of negative `step` values is that unlike every other slice we have seen so far, a negative `step` selects elements in reversed order relative to the original list.
+In fact, one of the most common uses of a negative `step` is the slice `a[::-1]`, which reverses the list:

 ```py
 >>> a = ['a', 'b', 'c', 'd', 'e', 'f', 'g']